scylladb/scylla-rust-driver/docs/source/tracing/prepare.md

 use scylla::observability::tracing::TracingInfo;
 use uuid::Uuid;

-// Prepare the query with tracing enabled let mut to_prepare: Statement = Statement::new("SELECT a FROM ks.tab");
+// Prepare the statement with tracing enabled let mut to_prepare: Statement = Statement::new("SELECT a FROM ks.tab");
 to_prepare.set_tracing(true);